magierhsu/THSR-Sniper/README.md

 ### Information & Utilities
 - `--stations` - List all available stations with IDs
 - `--times` - List all available departure times with IDs
+- `--no-ocr` - Disable automatic captcha OCR recognition, use manual input only

 ## Date Format Support